ThePorgs/Exegol/README.md

 # Exegol
-  Exegol is a fully configured kali light base with a few useful additional tools (~50) and some configuration (ho-my-zsh, history, aliases, colourized output for some tools).
+  Exegol is a fully configured kali light base with a few useful additional tools (~50), a few useful resources (for privesc, credential theft etc.) and some configuration (oh-my-zsh, history, aliases, colourized output for some tools).
 It can be used in pentest engagements and BugBounty.
-Exegol's first use was to be a ready-to-hack docker in case of emergencies during engagements.
+Exegol's original fate was to be a ready-to-hack docker in case of emergencies during engagements.
+It is now an environnement my team and I use in day to day engagements.

   ![Screenshot Empire/DeathStar/mitm6/Responder/ntlmrelayx](https://i.imgur.com/PBThtlx.png)